 - Promote biosecurity through education & outreach visit *Biosecurity for the Birds.

-- The poultry industry in Kentucky generated over $900 million for animal agriculture in Kentucky in 2011, thus the importance of maintaining avian health is vital.
+- The poultry industry in Kentucky generated over $1.107 billion for animal agriculture in Kentucky in 2014, thus the importance of maintaining avian health is vital.

 The Office of State Veterinarian (OSV) is currently working with the Kentucky Department of Fish and Wildlife (FW) to maintain a mandatory monitoring surveillance program for Chronic Wasting Disease (CWD) in Kentucky.
 OSV is responsible for the health requirements of the farmed cervids.
 Cervids include: deer, elk (including reindeer), moose, etc.